-I have personally selected all the materials with great discrimination, often just one from every hundred, then left them to dry for 15 years.
+He has personally selected all the materials with great discrimination, often just one from every hundred, then left them to dry for 15 years.
 As an alternative, you may select European maple for the back which is more than 20 years old, and aged spruce that is more than 100 years old.

-I also offer a selection of varnishes to suit your preferences, all of which are aesthetically
+He also offer a selection of varnishes to suit your preferences, all of which are aesthetically

 elegant and tastefully applied.